75+ Blue Hex Codes To Help You Choose The Best Shades Of Blue

 - Teal Color Palettes

 Blue is an incredibly versatile color that has many different shades, each having its own unique hex and RGB code.
 I hope this article has inspired you to explore the wonderful world of blue colors and also discover some of your own favorite shades of blue to use.
-Whether you are building a website or designing a logo, you simply can’t go wrong with blue!
+Whether you are starting a journal or creating a design, you simply can’t go wrong with blue!